 - Immediately leave the area and notify their supervisor

-- Immediately notify the EHS department and Facilities Services of the disturbance
+- Immediately notify the EHRS department and Facilities Services of the disturbance

 - Restrict access to the area until the appropriate personnel respond

-Through consultation, the EHS office and Facilities Services will determine the immediate action to be taken.
+Through consultation, the EHRS office and Facilities Services will determine the immediate action to be taken.

 Supervisors must ensure that all personnel under their direction have taken appropriate training in asbestos identification and have been made aware of the possible presence of asbestos.

-Asbestos on campus in its present condition poses no health threat to anyone as long as it is not disturbed (ie. drilled into, cut or sanded)
+Remember, asbestos on campus in its present condition poses no health threat to anyone as long as it is not disturbed (ie. drilled into, cut or sanded).

 Asbestos contact numbers: